The benefits of working with a GI psychologist—and how to find the best one for you

 But GI conditions are more than the physical symptoms.
 Gut-brain specialists help treat mental health issues that accompany the physical ones, including:

-• Anxiety and stress: A 2022 study points out the difficult-to-define relationship between gut health and anxiety/stress.
-Poor gut health can cause anxiety or stress, and anxiety or stress can cause poor gut health.
+- Anxiety and stress: Poor gut health can cause anxiety or stress, and anxiety or stress can cause poor gut health.
 No matter which is the case for you, a gut-brain specialist can provide techniques, such as breathwork or meditations, to reduce anxiety and stress.

-• Depression: Unhealthy gut microbiota can lead to depression, a condition that most psychologists are trained to treat.
+- Depression: There is a well-established association between an unhealthy gut microbiome and depression, a condition that most psychologists are trained to treat.
 What makes a gut-brain specialist different, however, is that they have specialized knowledge on how the gut-brain connection works and its impacts on depression.

 GI psychology won’t treat GI conditions like ulcerative colitis and GERD on its own, but it plays a major role in treatment.
-In fact, a 2023 study looking at IBS specifically suggested treating anxiety and depression made it easier for patients to manage other GI symptoms and lowered the frequency of IBS flare-ups.
+In fact, one study suggests mental healthcare can lower the frequency of IBS flare-ups.

 Why work with a GI psychologist?